Dr Bruce Davenport

 - Telephone: +44 (0)191 208 2425

 Before joining Media, Culture, Heritage, I have had a varied career which continues to inform my work.
-I worked in academic research in the field of high temperature deformation mechanics in steels and aluminium alloys for 7 years before deciding to move over into the cultural heritage sector.
-In 2003, I took up the post of Assistant Learning Officer in the Shipley & Laing Art Galleries (Tyne & Wear Archives & Museums).
+I worked as a post-doctoral researcher in Engineering Metallurgy before moving over into the cultural heritage sector.
+Initially, I took up the post of Assistant Learning Officer in the Shipley & Laing Art Galleries (Tyne & Wear Archives & Museums).
 During this time I developed a successful programme of workshops and resources for primary schools, focusing on encouraging cross-curricular work in the art galleries.
-Since 2007, I have worked as a freelance museum and gallery educator and researcher, developing and delivering workshops, writing resources for museums and managing projects.
+Since then, I have worked as a freelance museum and gallery educator and researcher, developing and delivering workshops, writing resources for museums and managing projects.

 - 2017 MSc, Psychology, University of Northumbria